gudata/scaffold_pico/README.md

 The MediumSecurity trust profile will verify signed gems, but allow the installation of unsigned dependencies.

-This is necessary incase not all of Scaffold Pico’s dependencies are signed, so we cannot use HighSecurity.
+This is necessary in case not all of Scaffold Pico’s dependencies are signed, so we cannot use HighSecurity.